NickolasB98/customers-pipeline-dbt-bigquery-project/README.md

 ### Introduction

-In today's data-driven world, DBT and BigQuery have become essential tools for data engineers and analysts.
+DBT and BigQuery have become essential tools for data engineers and analysts.
 DBT simplifies data transformation with its SQL-based approach, while BigQuery offers a powerful and scalable data warehouse.
 Together, they provide a streamlined workflow for managing data pipelines.

 #### Key Features